Skip to main content

 The intricate dance between HIPAA, ADA, and GINA requires a meticulously choreographed wellness program to avoid legal missteps.

 The EEOC’s final rule on GINA clarifies that an employer may offer a limited incentive for an employee’s spouse to provide information about their current or past health status as part of a voluntary wellness program.
-However, employers are prohibited from selling, exchanging, transferring, or otherwise distributing the of an employee or their spouse.
+However, employers are prohibited from selling, exchanging, transferring, or otherwise distributing the health information of an employee or their spouse.

 Ultimately, employers must carefully consider the requirements of all three laws when designing their wellness programs.
 A program that complies with HIPAA may not necessarily comply with the ADA or GINA, and vice versa.
 The key is to create a program that is truly voluntary, does not discriminate, and protects the confidentiality of employee health information.